Is volume the holographic dual of fidelity susceptibility?: Derivation of fidelity susceptibility

 We consider a CFT which can be analytically continued to a $d$-dimensional Euclidean space of the form $\mathcal{M} = R \times \Sigma$, where $R$ is the Euclidean time direction.
 We denote the Euclidean time coordinate by $\tau$ and the coordinates on $\Sigma$ by $x$.
 The wave-functional of a vacuum state of this theory can be represented by a path integral over the \textit{lower-half} of $\M$: $\M_{-} = R_{-} \times \Sigma$ with a boundary condition at $\tau = 0$.
 That is, \be \Psi_{0}[\phi] \equiv \braket{\phi}{\Omega_{0}} \, = \, \frac{1}{\sqrt{Z_{0}}} \int_{\mathcal{M}_{-}}^{\Phi(\tau=0,x)=\phi(x)} D \Phi \,\, \exp\left\{-\int_{-\infty}^{0} d\tau \, \is \, \Lg_{0}[\Phi]\right\} \, , \ee where $h_{ab}$ is the metric on $\Sigma$, $\Lg_{0}$ and $Z_{0}$ are the Lagrangian density and the partition function of this theory respectively, and $h(x)$ denotes the determinant of the metric on $\Sigma$.
 The adjoint of this wave-functional is given by an analogous path integral over the \textit{upper-half} of $\M$: $\M_{+} = R_{+} \times \Sigma$ with a boundary condition at $\tau = 0$.
 Let us now deform our CFT by a marginal operator, $\OO(\tau,x)$.
 The Lagrangian density of the deformed theory is given by \be \Lg_{\lambda} \, = \, \Lg_{0} + \lambda \, \OO(\tau,x)\,, \ee where $\lambda$ is the coupling constant that is assumed to be small compared to 1.
 The vacuum wave-functional of the deformed theory is given by a path integral analogous to Eq.~\eqref{eq-vac} but $\Lg_{0}$ and $Z_{0}$ replaced with $\Lg_{\lambda}$ and $Z_{\lambda}$ respectively.
 This means that overlap between the vacuum of the original theory, $\ket{\Omega_{0}}$, and that of the deformed theory, $\ket{\Omega_{\lambda}}$, is

 By expanding this to second order in $\lambda$ and by comparing with Eq.~\eqref{eq-def-fid-pure}, we find that the vacuum fidelity susceptibility is given by

-where $\langle ... \rangle_{\M}$ is the vacuum expectation value in the original CFT on $\M$.
-Note that the two-point function in Eq.~\eqref{eq-vac-fid-int} diverges as the two operators approach each other, as can be seen from Eq.~\eqref{2pt}.
-This means that the expression in Eq.~\eqref{eq-vac-fid-int} will diverge when this happens and therefore, we need to introduce a UV cutoff to regulate this divergence.
+where $\langle ... \rangle_{\M}$ is the vacuum expectation value in the original CFT on $\M$. {Note that the two-point function in Eq.~\eqref{eq-vac-fid-int} diverges as the two operators approach each other, as can be seen from Eq.~\eqref{2pt}.
+This gives rise to the UV divergences in the fidelity susceptibility.
+To regulate these divergences, we have introduced a UV cutoff at $\tau = - \tau^{\prime} = \epsilon$. }

 Now let us take the product of two copies of a CFT on $\M = R \times \Sigma$ and consider a thermofield double (TFD) state of inverse temperature $\beta$ in this doubled system.
 This state is defined as